University Administration & Faculty

 Frequently Asked Questions

-- Reach out to students on your campus with this content and encourage them to apply for the Millennium Fellowship as soon as possible (as applications are reviewed on a rolling basis - final deadline to apply is May 20th).
+- Reach out to students on your campus with this content and encourage them to apply for the Millennium Fellowship as soon as possible (as applications are reviewed on a rolling basis).
 You are seeking 8-20+ Millennium Fellows for your campus, including two students to serve as Campus Directors.
 Competitive cohorts typically have 15-20 or more applications.

 - Campuses have secured 20+ applicants by sending out a campus-wide email to all undergraduates and following up with interested students.
 When reaching out, offer concrete support that students can include in their applications.
 If applicants can note that they have specific support of administration and faculty to help ensure success of the cohort, that is worth highlighting.